-- Mugen from Samurai Champloo has a bizarre fighting style.
-Jin (who is a classically trained samurai) even notes how his style is completely impractical, yet is one of the few men Jin could not kill easily.
+- Mugen has a bizarre fighting style.
+Jin (who is a classically trained samurai) even notes how his style is impractical, yet is one of the few men Jin could not kill easily.
 Mugen made mention that he grew up in very violent conditions, (living in a prison colony and being a prisoner himself) which forced him to figure out that style on his own.
 It works for him.

 - A foundation of Dragon Ball Z. Doing some Training from Hell so that My Kung-Fu Is Stronger Than Yours often leads into a Determinator moment.
 As Goku once said to Gohan, "Power comes when there is a reason.
 Create your reason."